felixwimpyw/thanos-simulator/README.md

 ![thanos](https://github.com/felixwimpyw/thanos-simulator/raw/master/thanos.jpg "Thanos Snapping Finger")

-This is by assuming some thing:
+This is by assuming some things:
-1. Both candidate of presidential Election will not vanish.
+1. Both candidate of presidential Election will never vanish.
-2. Program will removing exactly 50% from the voters.
+2. Program will removing exactly 50% people from the voters.
 3. Re-election is held and all people re-choosing what they're choosing before without any changes.
 4. There's no cheating and 100% voting is valid.